Python-Test-Engineer/ancestors-ai/docs/index.md

 :   Natural Language Processing - the branch of AI that helps computers understand and generate human language.

 **RAG**
-:   Natural Language Processing - the branch of AI that helps computers understand and generate human language.
+:   Retrieval-Augmented Generation - an AI technique that combines information retrieval from a knowledge base with text generation to provide more accurate and contextual responses.